-H. Net Assets.
+H. Net Position.

-Net assets are classified into three components:
+Net position are classified into three components:

 - 1. Net investment in capital assets Consists of capital assets, net of accumulated depreciation and reduced by the outstanding balances of any debt attributable to these assets. - 2.
-Restricted net assets Consists of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional revisions or enabling legislation. - 3.
-Unrestricted net assets All other net assets that do not meet the definition of the other two above.
+Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional revisions or enabling legislation. - 3.
+Unrestricted net position All other net position that do not meet the definition of the other two above.
 These include amounts designated by management for a particular purpose.